"Making Japanese Plum Syrup and Umeshu (Plum Liqueur)" By Cornelia and Lesley Takeda [10 June 2007]

 every day!
 At least once, but even twice a day is good.
 Do this by

 shaking the bottle which mixes the plums and the sugar.
-The goal in
+(This is

-making the plum syrup is to extract the plum juice and to get the sugar
+in making the plum syrup is to extract the plum juice and to get the

-to dissolve as quickly as possible.
-If it takes a long time to dissolve
+sugar to dissolve as quickly as possible.
+If it takes a long time to

-the sugar, the liquid starts to ferment.
-After about 10 days, when the plums
+dissolve the sugar, the liquid starts to ferment.
+After about 10 days,

 The